Discover more from "Attack"

 Education

 Some people complain that confronting controversial issues is hurtful and traumatic.
 These issues might “trigger” mental anguish, especially with young people.
 This may be true, but does avoiding the confrontation solve the problem?
 Can we guarantee these issues will never have to be faced?
 Who is going to protect these people for a lifetime and how will that “protection” impact their vision of reality?
 What, indeed, is maturity beyond gaining an understanding of reality?
 Trauma is the shock of exposure to brutal realities.
-A shock intensified when society has immersed itself in comforting lies.
-Too often our present-day educational institutions believe the way to defend against trauma is to better hide the realities and further deepen the lies.
+A shock intensified if society has immersed itself in comforting lies.
+Too often our present-day educational institutions believe the best way to defend against trauma is to better hide the realities and further deepen the lies.

 Just a Picture